OPEN STUDIO RESIDENCy

 STUDIO TECHNICIANS

-Studio Techs receive an honorarium of $1,500, room & board on campus, and limited travel costs covered (review the full opportunity description linked below for full details).
-Studio Techs must be able to lift up to 50 pounds and navigate the campus’ many stairs and terrain comfortably.
+Studio Techs receive an honorarium of $1,500, room and board on campus, and limited travel costs covered.
+Studio Techs must be able to lift up to 50 pounds and navigate the campus’s many stairs and terrain comfortably.
 Most of all, Studio Techs should genuinely enjoy working with and supporting artists in a shared studio space.

 Thanks to major support from the Windgate Foundation there is no application fee for Open Studio Residency.